The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 I don’t care.

-- If some other developer wants to self exploit and thinks his time is only worth cheers, that’s their choice.
+- If some other developer wants to self exploit and thinks his time is only worth cheers, that’s his choice.

 - If the project(s) you are talking about are mission critical (and are otherwise funded), then yes, running a community support forum is a sensible choice.